we-commit/in-dex-explorer/README.md

 Create a user and get the connection information to later set the ATLAS_STRING .env variable and connect to the database.

 - MongoDB Cluster: https://www.mongodb.com/cloud/atlas/register

+- You can use you own mongo instance, but need replica set oplog for mongo listeners. https://docs.mongodb.com/manual/core/replica-set-oplog/
+  In my oppinion its the fastest way to have a cetralized data feed that can notify in real time to any external service about any modification on it.
+  This is important as we need a way to really fast send new pending tx data to the front, and change the tx status when its necesary. _And actually hook to this any other service like a trading bot, a telegram notification script, slack ... etc._

 ## **Api Providers**